2025–26 Celtic Challenge

-The 2025–26 Celtic Challenge will be the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales, and Scotland.
+The 2025–26 Celtic Challenge was the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales, and Scotland.
 The six team tournament features a full double round robin fixture series, with each team playing the others both home and away.
-For the first time, however, the competition will include a single elimination play-off with semi-finals and a grand final.
+For the first time, however, the competition will include a single elimination play-off with semi-finals and a grand final to be held in Edinburgh.

-Wolfhounds enter the competition as two–time defending champions.
+Wolfhounds entered the competition as two–time defending champions, and successfully defended their title, beating fellow Irish side Clovers 50–29 in the competitions first grand final.

 Teams and locations

 There have been no team changes from the 2024–25 season.